-- All CGRP inhibitors are contraindicated in patients with serious hypersensitivity to the active ingredient or any of the excipients.
-Mild to moderate hypersensitivity reactions (eg, rash, pruritus, urticaria) were reported in trials.
-Reactions to erenumab-aooe have also included anaphylaxis and angioedema.
-In cases of serious or severe reactions, treatment should be discontinued. - For the prevention of migraine, the CGRP inhibitors generally have a similar incidence of adverse events as placebo.
+- Ubrogepant is contraindicated with concomitant use of strong CYP3A4 inhibitors. - Erenumab-aooe, fremanezumab-vfrm, and galcanezumab-gnlm are contraindicated in patients with serious hypersensitivity to the active ingredient or any of the excipients.
+Mild to moderate hypersensitivity reactions (eg, rash, dyspnea, pruritus, urticaria) were reported in trials.
+Cases of anaphylaxis and angioedema have been reported post-marketing.
+In cases of serious or severe reactions, treatment should be discontinued. - Erenumab-aooe has an additional warning and precaution associated with constipation with serious complications noted post-marketing.
+Some cases have required hospitalization, including surgery.
+Constipation was a common adverse event reported in up to 3% of patients.
+Concurrent use of medication associated with decreased gastrointestinal motility may increase the risk for severe constipation. - For the prevention of migraine, erenumab-aooe, fremanezumab-vfrm, and galcanezumab-gnlm generally have a similar incidence of adverse events as placebo.
 Very few severe adverse events and treatment discontinuations due to adverse events were reported.
-The most common adverse reactions observed in CGRP inhibitor studies included injection site reactions (all agents) and constipation (erenumab-aooe only).
-For the treatment of episodic cluster headache, galcanezumab-gnlm was evaluated for 2 months in trials and the safety profile was similar to those adverse events observed in migraine prevention trials.
-Two patients discontinued DB treatment due to adverse events. - Caution should be exercised as long-term safety is unknown.
-CGRP is a vasodilator and is found at higher concentrations during a migraine attack.
+The most common adverse reactions observed in CGRP inhibitor prevention studies included injection site reactions (all agents) and constipation (erenumab-aooe only). - For the treatment of episodic cluster headache, galcanezumab-gnlm was evaluated for 2 months in trials and the safety profile was similar to those adverse events observed in migraine prevention trials.
+Two patients discontinued DB treatment due to adverse events. - For the treatment of acute migraines, the safety of ubrogepant was evaluated for up to 1 year in an OLE in patients who had ≥ 2 attacks/month.
+The most common adverse events were nausea (2 to 4%) and somnolence (2 to 3%).
+The most common adverse reaction resulting in discontinuation in the OLE was nausea.

+- CGRP is a vasodilator and is found at higher concentrations during a migraine attack.
 In the 1-year interim analysis of an OLE study with erenumab-aooe, 2 patients had severe adverse events (an arteriosclerosis event and a myocardial ischemia event), of which 1 was fatal and 1 was confounded by sumatriptan administration.
-No additional concerns were raised within the OLE at ≥ 3 years, including any cardiovascular events.
+No additional concerns were raised within the OLE at ≥ 3 years, including any CV events.
 In a long-term safety study of patients treated with galcanezumab-gnlm for 1 year, 1 patient discontinued due to suicidal ideation in the galcanezumab-gnlm 120 mg group.
-The long-term implications of prolonged CGRP inhibition are not fully established and safety has not been fully characterized (Amgen [data on file] 2018, Ashina et al 2017, Ashina et al 2018, Eli Lilly and Company [data on file] 2018, Stauffer et al 2017, Tepper et al 2018). - There are no adequate data on the risks associated in patients who are pregnant or nursing, or in adolescent or pediatric populations.
+A total of 9 patients reported serious adverse events with ubrogepant 50 mg (sinus tachycardia, intestinal obstruction, gait disturbance, cholelithiasis, acute cholecystitis, allergy, pneumonia, pelvic inflammatory disease, post procedure infection, hypertensive crisis, and a substance-induced mood disorder) and 12 with the 100 mg (colitis, hiatus hernia, acute pancreatitis, non-cardiac chest pain, cholelithiasis, acute cholecystitis, gastroenteritis, pneumonia, sepsis, subdural hematoma, ketoacidosis, hemiparesis, abortion, ectopic pregnancy, suicidal ideation, and acute respiratory failure); however, not all events may be related to treatment.
+The long-term implications of prolonged CGRP inhibition are not fully established and safety has not been fully characterized (Amgen [data on file] 2018, Ashina et al 2017, Ashina et al 2018, Clinicaltrials.gov [NCT02873221] 2019, Eli Lilly and Company [data on file] 2018, Stauffer et al 2017, Tepper et al 2018). - There are no adequate data on the risks associated in patients who are pregnant or nursing, or in adolescent or pediatric populations.